gregaw/ml/Tweeterator/Tweeterator.md

 > rt @danscavino: thank you to the donald j. trump to this jobs for the with for the corruption watching in the #americagreatagain https://t.co/qtaogwykqsj

 ## Clinton:

-# Tools used

-## Keras

-As the AI engine giving a nice abstraction over the inner workings of the NN modeling and execution.

-## Tweepy

-For tweeter REST API access python abstraction.

-## numpy, pandas

-For data heavy lifting.

-## Sqlite

-Used for a twitter 'cache' - so as to just download tweets once.
-But also as a query engine to browse / join the feeds as we please